-The Amstrad NC-100 is not to hard to find as there were a lot made but they are becoming a collectable item with the growth of Retro Gaming‚ personal computers & accessories and so prices are rising gradually.
+The Amstrad NC-100 is not to hard to find as there were a lot made but they are becoming a collectable item.
+My machine cost £25 and £4 postage.

 Not Just any old Project